A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Method

 where $\mathbf{Q}_C = \mathbf{H}_{t-1}^C W^C_Q$, $\mathbf{K}_C = \mathbf{H}_{t-1}^C W^C_K$, and $\mathbf{V}_C = \mathbf{H}_{t-1}^C W^C_V$.
 This step allows all variable (or constraint) nodes to exchange information globally within the same type, regardless of their distance in the bipartite graph.

-Self-attention is known to be heavy.
-Assuming $d \ll n$, the time and memory complexity of the above procedure are $O(n^2 d + m^2 d)$ and $O(n^2+m^2)$ respectively, which forms a major bottleneck in practice considering that large-scale MILP instance could have more than 10000 variables and constraints.
-To address this issue, we employ a simple kernel trick \cite{deng2024polynormer} to linearize and approximate the standard self-attention function as follows:
+Self-attention is known to be computationally expensive.
+Assuming $d \ll n,m$, it incurs $O((n^2+m^2)d)$ time and $O(n^2+m^2)$ memory, which forms a major bottleneck for large-scale MILP instances.
+To address this issue, we employ a simple kernel trick \cite{deng2024polynormer} to linearize and approximate the standard self-attention as follows: